mariohamann/tailwindcss-var/README.md

 Try it yourself: https://play.tailwindcss.com/BqEnApCXDd.

 ![basic color change code example](https://user-images.githubusercontent.com/26542182/221135730-cc2f02c0-37d2-4215-91ba-7d14dbc9e86b.png)
 _(The image shows an older version of the plugin.
-The new version uses "var" as a prefix instead of de dollar sign.)_
+The new version uses "var" as a prefix instead of the dollar sign.)_

 ### Example 2: Hierarchy and subvalues